 Accounting principles generally accepted in the United States of America require that the budgetary comparison schedule be presented to supplement the basic financial statements.
 Such information, although not a part of the basic financial statements, is required by the Governmental Accounting Standards Board who considers it to be an essential part of financial reporting for placing the basic financial statement in an appropriate operational, economic, or historical context.
-Management has omitted the Management's Discussion and Analysis that the Governmental Accounting Standards Board requires to be presented to supplement the basic financial statements is required by the Governmental Accounting Standards Board requires to be presented to supplement the basic financial statements is required by the Governmental Accounting Standards Board requires to be presented to supplement the basic financial statements is required by the Governmental Accounting Standards Board, who considers it be an essential part of the financial reporting for placing the basic financial statements in an appropriate operational, economic, or historical context.
+Management has omitted the Management's Discussion and Analysis that the Governmental Accounting Standards Board requires to be presented to supplement the basic financial statements.
+Such missing information, although not part of the basic financial statements is required by the Governmental Accounting Standards Board, who considers it be an essential part of the financial reporting for placing the basic financial statements in an appropriate operational, economic, or historical context.
 The results of our review of the basic financial statements are not affected by this missing information.
 Such information is the responsibility of management.
 We have not audited or reviewed such required supplementary information, and we do not express an opinion, a conclusion, nor provide any assurance on it.